Keyclic/docs-en/members.rst

 Agent
 -----

-« Agent » is a special role meant to members who make feedbacks only for their organization.
+« Agent » is a special role meant to members who only make feedbacks for their organization.

-An agent can the possibility to :
+An agent has the possibility to :
-Aux permissions et aux droits des « Membres d’organisation » s’ajoute les suivants :

 - Activate Pro Mode (cf infra: Feedback made in Pro Mode)
 - Make private feedbacks

-**Note : A user can only be an *Agent* of one organization but an organization can have several *Agents*.**
+**Note : A user can only be an Agent of one organization but an organization can have several Agents.**

 .. _members-stat: